yadavanuj1996/full-stack-web-development-notes/Elastic Search/README.md

 - Every document in elastic search is stored within an index
   - An index groups document and provides configuration option that are related to availability and scalability.
 - **Index** is collection of documents with similar charactersticks and are logically related.
   - Ex:- People index (contains people details), Departments index (Contain departments - marketing)
-  - Search is run on indexes
+  - Search runs on indexes